blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

     {property name}={value}

-An *pplication.properties* file can contain multiple property assignments.
+An *application.properties* file can contain multiple property assignments.

 There are other alternative methods for setting properties.
 For more information, refer to [Running](running.md).